Neil Eckersley

 Neil Eckersley (born 5 April 1964) is a retired judoka from the United Kingdom, who represented Great Britain at the 1984 Summer Olympics in Los Angeles, California.
 There he won a bronze medal in the men's extra-lightweight division (60 kg), alongside USA's Edward "Ed" Liddie.

 Judo career

-In 1986, he won the silver medal in the 60kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.
+In 1986, he won the silver medal in the 60 kg weight category at the judo demonstration sport event as part of the 1986 Commonwealth Games.